switch-ch/cloudservice-owncloud/source/cesnet/experiences.rst

 The only major things we kept away from the Puppet's reach were filesystem preparation and a Pacemaker HA configuration.
 Preparing a filesystem was pretty straightforward, but setting up a HA cluster has proven to be a major challenge for us.
 We had to prepare RA's (Resource Agents) for some component desired to run in HA mode.
-These agents monitor and manage (start, stop, restart, …) components they are assigned to.
-As the dependency tree (order of starting/stopping components, collocation, STONITH & failover) among those RA's grown up, things were getting rather complicated.
-The main source of problems was surely the RA's monitor function.
-Each running component must respond to a monitor called from a RA within a certain timeout.
-When a monitor timeouts, RA declares component as failed and Pacemaker automatically stops all components that depends on the failed one.
-Although this is correct behavior, we were often experiencing failed monitors (and thus stopping of dependent services) when the incriminated component was working just fine.
-It just responded to monitor too late under some load patterns.
-We didn't want to set it overly high too (in order to respond to real failure quickly).
-It took us a lot of time (and a lot of hair pulled out :-)) to figure out the correct monitor timeouts for each RA.
-But nowadays we can say, that it's pretty stable and behaves the way we expect it to.

-FIXME: tohle je az moc pohadkovym stylem a hlavne to vubec nerika nic o tom, co tam bylo za realny problem.
-Jestli je potreba rict, ze monitory se musi poladit na time-outy podle aktualni konfigurace, tak by to asi stacilo strucneji.
-Takhle to trochu pusobi dojmem, ze jsme idioti (coz rozhodne nejsme).
+As the number of services managed by Pacemaker grown up in time, the whole configuration of proper linkage between services and hosts become more and more complex.
+The most time consuming and problematic part was the fine tuning of timeout parameters of basic actions of all services.
+In normal non stressful conditions setted up timeouts were too low in some stress conditions.
+This behaviour led to strange and difficult to identify restarts of services and in some cases whole nodes.
+But nowadays, after hours and hours of tuning, we can say, that it's pretty stable and behaves the way we expect it to.

 ownCloud Application
 --------------------